chris-j-akers/i8080-javascript/README.md

 In `/src/core`, the following JavaScript classes can be used to form a simple virtual machine with an 8080 CPU.

-*NOTE: When core components are used elsewhere in this project, they are accessed via symlink to this directory*
+*NOTE: When these core components are used elsewhere in this project, they are accessed via symlink to this directory to keep it simple.*

 ![Core Components](documentation/readme-img/virtual-machine.drawio.png)